ossobv/openvpn-u2f-setup/README.rst

 ----------------

 On your laptop/desktop, ``u2f-host(1)`` needs to be installed.
-It will handle the communication with the *U2F device (Yubikey)* through the ``openvpn-u2f-ask-password`` helper.
+It will handle the communication with the *U2F device (YubiKey)* through the ``openvpn-u2f-ask-password`` helper.

 When configuring the *U2F* support, you will need to run a registration